carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.LaneMarkingType<a name="carla.LaneMarkingType"></a> <sub><sup>_class_</sup></sub>
-Defines the lane marking types that OpenDRIVE accepts.
+Class that defines the lane marking types that OpenDRIVE accepts.

 <h3>Instance Variables</h3>
 - <a name="carla.LaneMarkingType.NONE"></a>**<font color="#f8805a">NONE</font>**